SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 ![top-bit.png](/img/cse/top-bit.png)

-1. **Signals**.The Signals link allows you to switch back to the Signals view from the Enrichments view, described below.
+1. **Signals**.
+The Signals link allows you to switch back to the Signals view from the Enrichments view, described below.
 2. **Enrichments**.
-Click this tab to view any any enrichments that have been added to the Insight, includin the output of  [Insight Enrichment Server](../integrations/insight-enrichment-server.md).
+Click this tab to view any enrichments that have been added to the Insight, including the output of the [Insight Enrichment Server](../integrations/insight-enrichment-server.md).
 3. **Signal timeline**.
 The timeline shows how spread apart each Signal in the Insight is.
-You can use the timeline to visualize how long these events are spread over and how frequently the Signals fire.
+You can use the timeline to visualize how long these events are spread over and how often the Signals fire.
 4. **Timeline controls**.
 The arrows on the far left and right sides allow you to toggle between each Signal to show the details on each.
 You can also click a specific Signal on the timeline to jump to those details.
 5. **Legend**.
 Key to the symbols used to represent the Signals:
    * Anomalies—Signals that were triggered by User and Entity Behavior Analytics (UEBA) rules.